 Avoiding Signal Interference

 Signal interference from local Wi-Fi networks, Bluetooth devices and household electronics can all undermine Wi-Fi performance.
-Avoid interference by assigning different channels and bands to different APs, especially in dense environments.
+Avoid this by assigning different channels and bands to different APs, especially in dense environments.

 Using a Centralized Controller for Management